RushangJ/Certified-Kubernetes-Administrator-CKA-/Domain 1 - Cluster Architecture, Installation, & Configuration/README.md

 #### ETCD:

--ETCD is a distributed reliable key- value store that is simple, suecure, & fast.
+- ETCD is a distributed reliable key- value store that is simple, suecure, & fast.
+- ETCD service listen on port 2379 by default.